 Each month, we shine a spotlight on partners who are using budget advocacy to bring transformational change to their communities.
 This month we’re spotlighting Julius Kapwepwe, director of programs at the Uganda Debt Network.
-This interview is supported by the European Commission.

 1. What is the Uganda Debt Network (UDN)?

 UDN’s vision is a Uganda where public resources are prudently, sustainably and equitably managed.

 2. What drew you to budget and advocacy work?